George Norcross

-Norcross is executive chairman of Conner Strong & Buckelew, an insurance brokerage firm.
-He is chairman of the board of trustees for Cooper University Health Care System and Cooper University Hospital both in Camden, New Jersey, and has served as a trustee since 1990.
-He led the effort to create the Cooper Medical School of Rowan University and to partner with MD Anderson Cancer Center to create the MD Anderson Cooper Cancer Center, which opened in 2013.
+Norcross is executive chairman of Conner Strong & Buckelew, an insurance and benefits brokerage.
+He is chairman of the board of trustees for Cooper University Health Care System, MD Anderson Cancer Center at Cooper and Cooper University Hospital, all in Camden, New Jersey, and has served as a trustee since 1990.
+He led the effort to create the Cooper Medical School of Rowan University and to partner with MD Anderson Cancer Center to create the MD Anderson Cancer Center at Cooper, which opened in 2013.

 Norcross has been a prominent political leader in New Jersey for more than 30 years, since before he became chairman of the Camden County Democratic Committee in 1989, a position he held until 1993.
-For many years, he has been named one of the most powerful non-elected political figures in New Jersey by the website PolitickerNJ.com.
-From 2014 through 2021, he was named one of New Jersey's most powerful people by NJBiz.com.
-He is regarded as New Jersey's most powerful unelected leader.
+For many years, he was named one of the most powerful non-elected political figures in New Jersey by the website PolitickerNJ.com.

-Norcross is a member of the Democratic National Committee.
-He formerly belonged to Mar-a-Lago, the club owned by former United States President Donald Trump.
+Norcross was a member of the Democratic National Committee until 2021 when he changed his voter registration to Florida.
+He formerly belonged to Mar-a-Lago, the club owned by United States president Donald Trump.

+In June 2024, Norcross was indicted on 13 charges of racketeering and criminal enterprise by State Attorney General Matthew Platkin.

 Early life

-Norcross was born on March 16, 1956, in Cooper University Hospital, Camden, New Jersey, the son of George E. Norcross, Jr., the president of the AFL–CIO Central Labor Union of Camden and Gloucester Counties, and his wife, Anne Carol Norcross.

-Norcross Jr. was active in the community of Camden and a board member of Cooper University Hospital.
-He served on the board of and was the chairman of United Way.
-His mother died at the age of 84 in 2016.
-She was remembered as "a tireless advocate for senior citizens."
+Norcross was born on March 16, 1956, in Cooper University Hospital, Camden, New Jersey, the son of George E. Norcross Jr. (1928-1998), the president of the AFL–CIO Central Labor Union of Camden and Gloucester Counties, and his wife, Anne Carol Norcross (1931-2016).
+His father was active in the community of Camden, served as a board member of Cooper University Hospital, and chaired the board of Camden County's United Way.

 Norcross graduated from Pennsauken High School and briefly attended Rutgers University–Camden.
 He has three brothers: Donald, a United States Congressman representing New Jersey's 1st congressional district; Philip, managing partner of the law firm Parker McCay; and John, a psychologist, author, and professor at the University of Scranton.

 Career

 Insurance

-Norcross is the executive chairman of insurance, risk management and employee benefits brokerage and consulting firm Conner Strong & Buckelew, where he has worked since 1979.
+Norcross is the executive chairman of insurance, risk management, and employee benefits brokerage and consulting firm Conner Strong & Buckelew, where he has worked since 1979.
 Norcross was named the second most powerful man in the New Jersey business world by NJBiz.com in 2014, 2015, and 2016, and made the list's top ten list in 2017, 2018, 2019, 2020 and 2021.
 In September 2015, Norcross was announced as one of the local investors in The Camden Waterfront, a $1 billion development on Camden's waterfront initially developed by Liberty Property Trust and designed by Robert A.M.
 Stern.
 Norcross said he would invest $50 million in the project, and in March 2017, Norcross announced his company would move to the Camden waterfront as part of a $245 million development.
-The 18-story, 394,164 square-foot building also houses The Michaels Organization, NFI, and two new restaurants spearheaded by Philadelphia celebrity chef Michael Schulson.